Bubblin-Superbooks/we/interim/prepared.markdown

 O…

-RECORD THIRTY-NINE Suddenly from behind me someone touched my elbow.
+Suddenly from behind me someone touched my elbow.

 I turned around.
 Transparent wing ears!
 But they were not pink as usual; they were purplish red; his Adam's apple was tossing about as though ready to tear the coverin…